justinjurolan/todo-list/README.md

 ```
 npm install
 ```
-To install the packages exist in the package.json.
+To install the packages used during the development of the application.

 ## Contributing